fusionpbx/fusionpbx-docs/source/getting_started/security.rst

 SSL / TLS
 ^^^^^^^^^^

 SSL and TLS are very necessary in today's internet applications from VOIP to Websites.
 FusionPBX by default uses a self signed certificate.
 However you can use certificate providers where you can purchase certificates and there are free options as well.
 With domain based multi-tenant wildcard certificates can be useful.
-Also when deciding on which certificate provider to use you should look at the phones manufacturers documentation to find one that is compatible HTTPS provisioning.
+Also when deciding on which certificate provider to use you should look at the phones manufacturer's documentation to find one that is compatible with HTTPS provisioning.

-`Let's Encrypt`_ provides free certificates for a single domain but they don't support wildcard certificates.
+`Let's Encrypt`_ provides free certificates for a single domain and they also now support wildcard certificates.

 * `Setup Let's Encrypt with FusionPBX`_